OMaraLab/omaralab.github.io/README.md

 [Some link](https:somelink.com/)
 ![Some image](/images/unknown.jpg)
 ```
-Fill in all the field in the *front matter*
-Add a photo in the /images folder and put the file name in the photo field, or select unknown.jpg
+Fill in all the fields in the *front matter*.
+Add a photo in the /images folder, and put the file name in the photo field, or select unknown.jpg.
-You can copy the file as is to and from the _emeritus folder
+You can copy the file as is to and from the _emeritus folder.
 Replace the lipsum text with further markdown content

 ## Adding a news item